 - Your condition prevents you from doing any substantial amount of work, and

-- Your condition has either lasted a year or more; be expected to last a year more more; or is considered terminal.
+- Your condition has either lasted a year or more; be expected to last a year or more; or is considered terminal.

 Some of the most common SSDI cases we help with involve bipolar disorder, Crohn’s disease, diabetes, fibromyalgia, and lupus.

 No, you are not required to have a lawyer to apply.
-In fact, you can apply online yourself here.
+In fact, you can apply online yourself with the U.S. Social Security Administration’s disability benefits application.
 However, it’s extremely common for applicants with legitimate disabilities to be turned down for a variety of reasons:

 - Did not provide the required paperwork

-- Paperwork did not clearly show how you are eligible
+- The paperwork did not clearly show how you are eligible

 - It’s not clear why you cannot work with your conditions

-A lawyer can help you file a strong application the first time, improving your chances of being accepted and helping you get benefits faster.
+A lawyer can help you file a strong application the first time, improving your chances of acceptance and helping you get benefits faster.
 Experienced lawyers also understand what conditions the SSA and DAS are most skeptical of—and how to prove your claim anyway.

 Do you need help getting disability benefits?
 John Foy & Associates offers a free consultation with some of the most experienced and respected lawyers in Georgia.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.